 Heat is a special type of energy.
 According to the principle of conservation of energy, inner energy can only be obtained by conversion of other types of energy such as mechanic, electric, chemical or nuclear energy.

 Heat and inner energy are to be seen as equal with other forms of energy and at least as partly convertible into each other.

 The absorbed heat of a body is proportional to its mass and to the change of temperature of the body.
-The specific heat capacity generally indicates, which amount of heat is necessary to heat one kilogram of a specific substance by one Kelvin.
-A calorimeter can measure the specific heat capacity, which means the change of heat within a body and thus the change of inner kinetic energy (heat flow calorimeter, heat balance calorimeter, adiabatic calorimeter)
+The specific heat capacity generally indicates what amount of heat is necessary to heat one kilogram of a specific substance by one Kelvin.
+A calorimeter can measure the specific heat capacity, which means the change of heat within a body and thus the change of inner kinetic energy (heat flow calorimeter, heat balance calorimeter, adiabatic calorimeter).